Rook (chess): Development

 A common strategic goal is to a rook on the first rank of an open file (i.e., one unobstructed by pawns of either player) or a half-open file (i.e., one unobstructed by friendly pawns).
 From this position, the rook is relatively unexposed to risk but can exert control on every square on the file.
 If one file is particularly important, a player might advance one rook on it, then position the other rook behind—doubling the rooks.
 Having both rooks on the same file is known as a battery and can be very deadly, especially if the queen joins in as well (see Alekhine's Gun).

 A rook on the seventh rank (the opponent's second rank) is typically very powerful, as it threatens the opponent's unadvanced pawns and hems in the enemy king.
 A rook on the seventh rank is often considered sufficient compensation for a pawn.
 In the diagrammed position from a game between Lev Polugaevsky and Larry Evans, the rook on the seventh rank enables White to draw, despite being a pawn down.

 Two rooks on the seventh rank are often enough to force victory by the blind swine mate, or at least a draw by perpetual check.

 Endgame

 Rooks are most powerful towards the end of a game (i.e., the endgame), when they can move unobstructed by pawns and control large numbers of squares.
 They have trouble restraining enemy pawns from advancing towards promotion unless they occupy the file behind them.
-As well, a rook best supports a friendly pawn towards promotion from behind it on the same file (see Tarrasch rule).
+In addition to this, a rook best supports a friendly pawn towards promotion from behind it on the same file (see Tarrasch rule).

 In a position with a rook and one or two versus two rooks, generally in addition to pawns, and possibly other pieces, Lev Alburt advises that the player with the single rook should avoid exchanging the rook for one of his opponent's rooks.